djinn-ci/djinn/docs/user/images.md

 ## Creating an image

-Images a created from the *Images* link the dashboard's sidebar, and by clicking the *Create* button in the top right hand corner.
+Images are created from the *Images* link the dashboard's sidebar, and by clicking the *Create* button in the top right hand corner.

 Images for the QEMU driver are expected to be QCOW2 (v3) image file.
 It is expected for the `root` user to have no password and for SSH access to be